We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Not super minty

 Imported from Florence, Italy, this toothpaste will make you feel ultra-fancy every time you brush.
 It's designed to clean and whiten while protecting against tooth decay, tartar, and plaque.
-Not to mention the chic packaging you can feel proud displaying on your bathroom counter.
+Not to mention the chic packaging you can proudly display on your bathroom counter.
+A great-tasting toothpaste, this is an excellent option for those who can’t stand artificial-tasting mint.
+It also comes in various flavors, like cinnamon, ginger, and jasmine, to spice up your brushing routine while keeping your breath fresh.

 What We Like